BrunaRafaelaRibeiro/BrunaRafaelaRibeiro/README.md

 - 👋 Hi, I’m @BrunaRafaela
-- 👀 I’m interested in tech
+- 👀 I’m interested in tech, finance, economy, science, physics, criptos and games
-- 🌱 I’m currently learning machine learning, data science, AI Generative
+- 🌱 I’m currently learning Machine learning, data science, data engineering, A.I
 - 💞️ Technology was the only place where the world started to make sense.
 - 📫 How to reach me brunarafaela2335@gmail.com
 - 😄 Pronouns: She/Her